dmuvaa/next-boilerplate/README.md

 ### Blog Integration

-The blog is integrated with Hashnode CMS.
+The blog is integrated with Hashnode CMS, a feature-rich CMS platform, where you can create posts seamlessly.
 Posts are fetched and displayed in the `/blog` route.

+### Resend + React Email

+Resend Integration enables you to send transactional emails at scale.

 ### Contact Form